Emergency room (ER) in Waycross, Georgia

 - Head injury causing loss of consciousness, seizure or vomiting

-- Sudden numbness or weakness of arms or legs or one side of face
+- Sudden numbness or weakness of arms, legs or side of the face

 - Severe headache